Chip Reese

 David Edward "Chip" Reese (March 28, 1951 – December 4, 2007) was an American professional poker player and gambler from Centerville, Ohio.
-He is widely regarded as having been the greatest cash game poker player.
+He is widely regarded as having been the greatest cash game poker player of his era.

 Early life

 Reese suffered from rheumatic fever during his years at elementary school and had to stay at home for almost a year.
 During this time, his mother taught him how to play several board and card games.
 Reese later described himself as "a product of that year."
 By the age of six, he was regularly beating fifth-graders at poker.
+Alongside poker, Reese also became proficient at gin rummy and backgammon during this period.
 In high school, he was a football player and was on the debate team, winning an Ohio State Championship and going to the National Finals.

 Reese attended Dartmouth after turning down an offer from Harvard.
 At Dartmouth, he became a member of Beta Theta Pi fraternity, played freshman football briefly, participated in debate, and majored in economics.
 Reese also had tremendous success in poker games against students and some of his professors.
 He taught his fraternity brothers to play a variety of card games, including bridge as well as many poker variants.
 Reese played bridge occasionally at the Grafton County Grange.
 His fraternity later named their chapter card room, the "David E. Reese Memorial Card Room" in his honor.
 Reese had a brief interest in Stanford Business School but decided instead to play poker professionally after winning $60,000 in a high/low split game in Las Vegas.

 Reese's first visit to Las Vegas was so financially rewarding and so much fun, that he never left.
 He is thought to have hired someone to fly to Arizona to clean out his apartment and drive his car to Las Vegas.

 Poker career

 Shortly afterwards, Reese collaborated on the seven-card stud section for Doyle Brunson's Super/System, the best-selling poker book of all time.
 In it, Brunson describes Reese as "one of the two finest young … poker players in the world" and the best seven-card stud player he had ever played.
 He won the $1,000 Seven Card Stud Split event at the World Series of Poker in 1978, and the $5,000 Seven Card Stud event in 1982.
-Reese decided to concentrate his efforts on cash games, however.
+Reese decided to concentrate his efforts on cash games, however.Reese became a regular in The Big Game, the highest-stakes mixed cash game in Las Vegas, played at the Bellagio alongside Doyle Brunson, Lyle Berman, Bobby Baldwin and Johnny Chan.

 He later became the card room manager at the Dunes casino.
 Brunson says he once lost $6 million to Reese.
 In 1991, Reese became the youngest living player to be inducted into the Poker Hall of Fame.
 By 2006, he was still playing poker, also betting on sports.